euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 ChEMBL [ChEMBL14]_ is the largest open access database resource in the fields of computational drug discovery, chemoinformatics and chemical biology.
-Developed by the `Chemogenomics team`_ at the `European Bioinformatics Institute`_, ChEMBL database stores curated two-dimensional chemical structures and abstracted quantitative bioactivity data alongside calculated molecular properties.
-The majority of the ChEMBL data is derived by manual abstraction and curation from the primary scientific literature, and therefore cover a significant fraction of the structure–activity relationship (SAR) data for the discovery of modern drugs.
+Developed by the `Chemogenomics team`_ at the `European Bioinformatics Institute`_, the ChEMBL database stores curated two-dimensional chemical structures and standardised quantitative bioactivity data alongside calculated molecular properties.
+The majority of the ChEMBL data is derived by manual extraction and curation from the primary scientific literature, and therefore cover a significant fraction of the publicly available chemogenomics space.

 In this paper, we describe how Python is used as the cornerstone and foundation inside the ChEMBL group, in order to support and streamline many